markwgirard/markwgirard.github.io/_posts/2023-01-23-riddler-drone-metric.md

 ### Solution

 Let the radius of Riddler City be equal to 1, so that the extent of the city is simply the unit disc.
-As indicated in the (non-extra-credit) problem statement, the scooter travels according to the [taxicab metric](https://mathworld.wolfram.com/TaxicabMetric.html) (also known as the \emph{Manhattan} distance).
+As indicated in the (non-extra-credit) problem statement, the scooter travels according to the [taxicab metric](https://mathworld.wolfram.com/TaxicabMetric.html) (also known as the *Manhattan* distance).
 To solve this problem, we need to compute the expected distance that the drone and scooter will travel given a randomly chosen point in the City.

 The amount of time a delivery takes is proportional to its distance,   and the expected number of deliveries that can be made in a given amount of time is proportional to the *inverse* of the average time.
 So the ratio of the expected numbers of deliveries is equal to the inverse of the ratio of the expected distances.